pedddrym/ML_housing_prices/README.md

 # ML_housing_prices
-Using Sickit-Learn to predict housing prices
+### Using Sickit-Learn to predict housing prices

+**How?** By uploading the "housing.csv" dataset directly from kaggle via code